-If you have a system where there are several area changes throughout the piping, modeling every single area change and connecting pipes can become taxing and time consuming.
+If you have a system where there are several area changes throughout the piping, modeling every single area change and connecting pipe can become taxing and time consuming.
 Also, the more pipes and junctions that are in a model, the higher the complexity.

 With AFT software, it is very simple to include the area change losses in the pipes themselves!